 In terms of medical value these are the best and most widely appreciated.
-Today’s “Kush” strains are a prime example of these types and are easily the most popular.
-They tend to have many qualities that both grower and patient find to their liking, therefore the majority of medical marijuana is hybrid Indica.
+Today?s ?Kush? strains are a prime example of these types and are easily the most popular.
+They tend to have many qualities that both grower and patient find to their liking, therefore the majority of medical Cannabis is hybrid Indica.
 As a result of their higher CBD levels from breeding with Cannabis Ruderalis, they are also helpful as a sleeping aid for those suffering from injury, insomnia or severe inflammation.

 Cannabis Ruderalis is a subspecies of Cannabis just like Cannabis Indica and Cannabis Sativa.
 It originates from Central Russia and has some very unique and distinguishable qualities to it.
 Ruderalis has very little THC (tetrahydrocannabinol) content and is hardly ever grown for recreational purposes.

 Its high content of CBD (Cannabidiol) is making it increasingly popular as breeding stock for medicinal strains.
 Ruderalis is very interesting in the fact that it flowers based on age rather than light cycle.
 This is called autoflowering.
 This means that even if grown indoors under 24 hours of light it will automatically start to produce flowers on its own genetic schedule.
 So when it is cross bred with an indica or sativa they will be very likely to autoflower and have a higher CBD content.